Perceval62/rust-http-server/README.md

 # HTTP backend program with microservices redirection

 ## Description
+This a personal hobby project.
+I will use it on my own platform when I get around to build it.

 This neat little utility serves a website and handles "HTPP - GET" requests like any other HTTP server.
 It can be useful to isolate and modularize the backend of a web app.